-Effective November 1, 2020, MyMD Florida and Dr. Chapman entered into an employment agreement, which was subsequently amended by that certain First Amendment to Employment Agreement, dated December 18, 2020, that certain Second Amendment to Employment Agreement dated January 8, 2021, and that certain Third Amendment to Employment Agreement dated February 11, 2021 (such agreement, as amended, the "Chapman Employment Agreement"), pursuant to which Dr. Chapman was apointed President and Chief Medical Officer of MyMD Florida.
+Effective November 1, 2020, MyMD Florida and Dr. Chapman entered into an employment agreement, which was subsequently amended by that certain First Amendment to Employment Agreement, dated December 18, 2020, that certain Second Amendment to Employment Agreement dated January 8, 2021, and that certain Third Amendment to Employment Agreement dated February 11, 2021 (such agreement, as amended, the "Chapman Employment Agreement"), pursuant to which Dr. Chapman was appointed President and Chief Medical Officer of MyMD Florida.
 Under the Chapman Employment Agreement, Dr. Chapman is entitled to an annual base salary of \$165,000, payable monthly.
 Dr. Chapman is also eligible to receive bonus compensation in the form of lump-sum cash payments made within 30 days following the completion of certain specified "Bonus Events" (as defined in the Chapman Employment Agreement).
 The aggregate amount of bonus compensation payable to Dr. Chapman upon achievement of all specified Bonus Events is \$800,000.
-In addition, Dr. Chapman is eligible to receive additional bonus compensation in connection with his annual performance, determined in the sole discretion of MyMD Florida Common Stock, at an exercise price of \$1.00 per share.
+In addition, Dr. Chapman is eligible to receive additional bonus compensation in connection with his annual performance, determined in the sole discretion of MyMD Florida's board of directors.
+Pursuant to and on the effective date of the Chapman Employment Agreement, Dr. Chapman was also granted options to purchase 250,000 shares of MyMD Florida Common Stock, at an exercise price of \$1.00 per share.
 (After giving effect to the Exchange Ratio and the Reverse Stock Split, such MyMD Florida options became options to purchase 96,475 shares of the Company's Common Stock at an exercise price of \$2.59.)
 Such options all vested immediately upon grant.
-The options had an original term of lasting until the earlier of (i) ten years from the date of grant or (ii) the second-year anniversary of the effective date of a "Reorganization Event" as defined in the MyMD Plorida such options expire on the second-year anniversary of the effective date of the merger, which occurred on April 16, 2021).
+The options had an original term of lasting until the earlier of (i) ten years from the date of grant or (ii) the second-year anniversary of the effective date of a "Reorganization Event" as defined in the MyMD Pharmaceuticals, Inc. Amended and Restated 2016 Equity Incentive Plan (as amended, the "MyMD Florida Incentive Plan") (the practical effect of which makes the term of such options expire on the secondyear anniversary of the effective date of the merger, which occurred on April 16, 2021).
 MyMD Florida also agreed to provide and cover the cost of health insurance and disability policies for Dr. Chapman during the term of employment under the Chapman Employment Agreement.